WROZ: Soft AC

 In 1992, the easy listening format came to an end.
 The station changed its call sign to WROZ on November 16, 1992.
 That was coupled with a switch to soft adult contemporary music, rebranding as The Rose.
 Competitor WHP-FM in nearby Harrisburg had already abandoned its easy listening format in March 1992, switching to Rock Adult Contemporary as WRVV The River.

-On May 14, 2015, at 12pm, WROZ rebranded as fun 101.3, as it flipped to a simple adult contemporary format.
-In addition, it promised to play "Always Six Songs In a Row, Always."
+On May 14, 2015, at 12 p.m., WROZ rebranded as fun 101.3, as it flipped to a simple adult contemporary format.
+In addition, it promised to play "Always Six Songs In a Row, Always".

 Sale to EMF

 On July 13, 2021, Hall Communications announced it would sell WROZ to the Educational Media Foundation (EMF) for $1.725 million.
 EMF already maintained a presence in South Central Pennsylvania through K-Love station WKHL (92.1) and a translator station in Carlisle for the Air1 network, but neither of those stations' signals put an adequate signal into the Lancaster or York areas.
-However, Air1 took place in South Central PA, not K-LOVE.

 On September 2, EMF filed an application with the FCC to modify the status of the station's license from commercial to non-commercial.
 The FCC subsequently granted a reassignment of the station's license to EMF on September 15.
 The sale consummated on September 30, 2021.
 At 5 p.m. that day, after the station ran a "Farewell to Fun" week (also hammering in the finality, the DJs, who helmed the station right up to the final song, declared the celebration, and the final day specifically, as the "series finale" of Fun), WROZ temporarily went silent.
 The final song played on WROZ as fun 101.3 was "These Are Days" by 10,000 Maniacs, followed by one final station identification before signing off.

 Later in October, WROZ signed back on the air, this time broadcasting EMF's Air1 network.